Al Capone's Florida Connection

 Miami wasn’t his only hangout.
 Thanks to a land boom at the time and his penchant for road trips,Capone traveled throughout Florida in the late 1920s and early 1930s.

-Here are some of the places where Al Capone's Florida connection are memorialized, along with events that rekindle his bygone era.
+Here are some of the places where Al Capone's Florida connection are memorialized, along with an event that rekindles his bygone era.

 93 Palm Isle